-Indiana is the first state in the Midwest to pass sports betting regulations, with others set to follow.
+Indiana was the first state in the Midwest to pass sports betting regulations, and others are set to follow.

-The aim of this guide is to take an extensive look at Indiana sports betting and what we can expect in the coming months.
+The aim of this guide is to take an extensive look at Indiana sports betting and what we can expect the market to look like.

 Read here for the news about online casinos in Indiana.